-The following requirements were met by the Waco Police Department in accordance with The Texas Racial Profiling Law: Implement a Racial Profiling Policy citing act or actions that constitute racial profiling.
-Include in the racial profiling policy, a statement indicating prohibition of any peace officer employed by the Waco Police Department from engaging in racial profiling.
-Implement a process by which an individual may file a complaint regarding racial profiling violations.
-Provide public education related to the compliment and complaint process.
-Implement disciplinary guidelines for officers found in violation of the Texas Racial Profiling Law.
-Collect, report and analyze motor vehicle data (Tier 2).
-Commission Data Audits and a Search Analysis.
-Indicate total number of officers who knew and did not know, the race/ethnicity of individuals before being detained.
-Produce an annual report on police contacts (Tier 2) and present this to the local governing body and TCOLE by March 1, 2022.
-Adopt a policy, if video/audio equipment is installed, on standards for reviewing video and audio documentation.
+The following requirements were met by the Waco Police Department in accordance with The Texas Racial Profiling Law:

+- More than a mathematical section of the section of - Include in the racial profiling policy, a statement indicating prohibition of any peace officer employed by the Waco Police Department from engaging in racial profiling. - More than individual may file a complaint regarding racial profiling violations. - Y Provide public education related to the compliment and complaint process. - More than the second se - Ollect, report and analyze motor vehicle data (Tier 2). - 🧭 Commission Data Audits and a Search Analysis. - Indicate total number of officers who knew and did not know, the race/ethnicity of individuals before being detained. - Over the Second Produce an annual report on police contacts (Tier 2) and present this to the local governing body and TCOLE by March 1, 2023. - Adopt a policy, if video/audio equipment is installed, on standards for reviewing video and audio documentation.